Why is there a limit on how long members of Parliament can speak?

 In the past, there were no limits on how long senators and members could speak.
 It was thought that they had an important duty to perform and should not be restricted when putting their case to the Australian Parliament.

 However, in 1918 Senator Albert Gardiner spoke for 12 hours and 40 minutes on the Commonwealth Electoral Bill 1918.
 This is the longest speech in Australian parliamentary history.
 It was so long he was occasionally allowed to speak while seated.
+After this, the Senate and House decided there should be time limits for speeches.

-Since then there have been time limits for speeches.
-Most debates now have a list of speakers and members of parliament generally get one opportunity to make one 15 to 20 minute speech at each stage of a bill.
+Most debates now have a list of speakers, and members of parliament generally get one opportunity to make one 15 to 20 minute speech at each stage of a bill.
 There are different time limits for asking and answering questions, and for making statements.
+All of these time limits are listed in the standing orders – the rules of the Senate and the House of Representatives.

 DPS Auspic